apache/datafusion-ballista/python/README.md

   under the License.
 -->

-## DataFusion in Python
+## Python bindings for Ballista

-This is a Python library that binds to [Apache Arrow](https://arrow.apache.org/) in-memory query engine [DataFusion](https://github.com/apache/arrow-datafusion).
+This is a Python library that binds to [Apache Arrow](https://arrow.apache.org/) distributed query engine [Ballista](https://github.com/apache/arrow-ballista).

-Like pyspark, it allows you to build a plan through SQL or a DataFrame API against in-memory data, parquet or CSV files, run it in a multi-threaded environment, and obtain the result back in Python.
+Like pyspark, it allows you to build a plan through SQL or a DataFrame API against Parquet or CSV files, run it in a distributed environment, and obtain the result back in Python.

 It also allows you to use UDFs and UDAFs for complex operations.